XCTEQ/fastlane-plugin-altool/README.md

 This plugin can be used for uploading generated ipa file using Gym to iTunes Connect.

-This plugin assume that, you already have that Fastlane setup and your details are configured as ENV variables in FASTLANE_USER and FASTLANE_PASSWORD
+This plugin assume that, you already have that Fastlane setup and your details are configured as ENV variables in FASTLANE_USER and FASTLANE_PASSWORD by default.

 ## Example